The best bluebell walks in Surrey

 You’ll find these delicious blue blooms scattered through Preserve Copse within the estate’s gardens, but for the best displays you’ll need to walk a little further.
 Follow one of the four way-marked walks across the 1,400-acre estate the shadier parts of ancient woodlands.
 Rangers suggest the Ranmore Common walk, which is way-marked with blue markers and butterflies on the paths.

 Pitstop: The obvious suggestion for refreshments would be the Cowshed Coffee Shop at Polesden Lacey which is open and offering takeaway.
 Or for a pub, The Running Horses in Mickleham is a short drive, as is The Plough at Effingham.

 In the north-west corner of these woodlands you’ll find the smaller Little Earls Wood which is famed for a fantastic display of bluebells in the spring.

 Pitstop: The Bull Inn, in Limpsfield village is gorgeous and offers a daily ‘sandwich and chips’ lunch special.
 Perfect.

 From late April a carpet of bluebells covers the floor at Winkworth Arboretum, near Godalming, perfuming the woodland air, thriving in the dappled sunlight of the coppiced areas.

-Pitstop: The White Horse in Hascombe is a superb country pub with a great choice of drinks, fabulous food and a wonderful garden that opens from 12 April.
-They’re open inside from 17 May.
-Another great option, and one with rooms if you fancied an overnight stay, is the Stag on the River, in Lower Easing, just 10 minutes away in the car, and also opening outside on 12 April, and inside fro 17 May.
+Pitstop: The White Horse in Hascombe is a superb country pub with a great choice of drinks, fabulous food and a wonderful garden.
+Another great option, and one with rooms if you fancied an overnight stay, is the Stag on the River, in Lower Easing, just 10 minutes away in the car.